simurq/poppi/README.md

-# poppi

-POPPI is short for Pop!_OS Post-Installation, which is basically a set of methods to download and install files, apply settings, and make other tweaks to the Pop!_OS operating system after installation as necessary.

-The script was tested under Pop!_OS 22.04 only.
-So, please use and modify with care.
 # Pop!_OS Post-Installation (POPPI) Script

 POPPI is a highly-customisable set of Bash functions originally developed for and tested on Pop!_OS 22.04 LTS powered by Linux kernel v6.9.3.
 It will yield the best results when used on a fresh system installation.
 POPPI is a work in progress and will probably remain so as long as there is a strong interest from the user community.